In this chapter, we will talk about the following topics:

 Fowler's patterns are organized as follows:

 Almost all of these patterns would be useful to know while architecting a Django application.
-In fact, Fowler's website at http://martinfowler.com/eaaCatalog/ has an excellent catalog of these patterns online.
+In fact, Fowler's website at http://martinfowler.com/eaaCatalog/ has an excellent catalog of these patterns.
 I highly recommend that you check them out.

 Django also implements a number of these patterns.
 The following table lists a few of them:

-Encapsulate the database access and add domain logic on that data
+Encapsulates the database access, and adds domain logic on that data

 Each entity in the hierarchy is mapped to a separate table